AdrianRossouw/daemon-co-za/_posts/articles/2014-04-03-monkeys-and-microservices.md

 </footer>
 </div>

-<p>Your application is a monkey that you have trained to take a note from you, and then perform whatever
-actions that will be required to result in what you asked for on the note.</p>
+<p>Your application is a monkey that you have trained to take a note from you, and then perform whatever actions are required to produce the results you asked for on the note</p>

 __When it has finished reading the note:__ it starts skittering around the factory floor, running in no discernible pattern, dashing between a random subset of